-- 10.4 All amounts transferred to an MEA, for whatever reason, form one single pool of funds and may be used for the direct payment of, or the precise reimbursement for, any expenses of the member of the ministry staff which are directly related to ministry and which fall within these Guidelines.
-The SDS sample 'MEA Reconciliation and payment' template includes pro-forma reimbursement and third party payments forms which can be accessed when using the online version of these Guidelines, by clicking here. - 10.5 The MEA need not be a separate bank account but should be a separate ledger account in the churchwardens' accounts.
+- 10.4 All amounts transferred to an MEA, for whatever reason, form one single pool of funds and may be used for the direct payment of, or the precise reimbursement for, any expenses of the member of the ministry staff which fall within these Guidelines or have been agreed to by the parish council.
+The SDS sample MEA Reconciliation and Payment template includes pro-forma reimbursement and third party payment forms which can be accessed when using the online version of these Guidelines, by clicking here. - 10.5 The MEA need not be a separate bank account but should be a separate ledger account in the wardens' accounts.
 If a separate bank account is used, the member of the ministry staff must not be able to operate the account solely on the basis of his or her own signature.
-The member of the ministry staff may be a co-signatory (with, for example, one or more of the churchwardens) but never the sole signatory.
-Where a separate bank account is maintained, amounts should ideally be transferred to the MEA on a periodic basis (i.e., when the stipend is paid). - 10.6 Any balance in the MEA is the property of the parish.
-Similarly, any interest earned on the MEA (if a separate bank account) is church property and must be accounted for by the churchwardens, although in practice such interest may be added to the balance of the MEA for the benefit of the member of the ministry staff. - 10.7 The parish must record a liability "owing to the member of the ministry staff" for the balance remaining in the MEA, or if a separate bank account is not used, the churchwardens must record the same liability and ensure that the balance in the parish's general bank account is sufficient to cover the liability. - 10.8 Receipts for expenses must be kept for parish audit purposes for at least five years so that if the member of the ministry staff or parish is the subject of a tax audit, proof exists that payments to the member of the ministry staff were precise reimbursements for ministry related expenses incurred. - 10.9 The accumulated balance in an MEA is to be carried forward from year to year or, at the ministry staff's discretion, paid out to them after tax has been deducted.
+The member of the ministry staff may be a co-signatory (with, for example, one or more of the wardens) but never the sole signatory.
+Where a separate bank account is maintained, amounts should be transferred to the MEA on a regular basis (i.e., when the stipend is paid). - Any balance in the MEA is the property of the parish.
+Similarly, any interest earned on the MEA (if a separate bank account) is church property and must be accounted for by the wardens, although in practice such interest may be added to the balance of the MEA for the benefit of the member of the ministry staff. - 10.7 The parish must record a liability "owing to the member of the ministry staff" for the balance remaining in the MEA, or if a separate bank account is not used, the wardens must record the same liability and ensure that the balance in the parish's general bank account is sufficient to cover the liability. - 10.8 Receipts for expenses must be kept for parish audit purposes for at least five years so that if the member of the ministry staff or parish is the subject of a tax audit, proof exists that payments to the member of the ministry staff were precise reimbursements for agreed expenses incurred.
+If using a dedicated credit card the member of the ministry staff holding the card should supply the original tax invoices supporting charges on the card to the parish - 10.9 The accumulated balance in an MEA is to be carried forward from year to year or, at the ministry staff's discretion, paid out to them after tax has been deducted.
 Over a number of years the MEA balance may build to a sizeable sum, and may be used to pay for major ministry related expenses, e.g., a new motor vehicle. - 10.10 Ministry staff should be regularly updated on the available balance of their MEA.
-To assist parishes with this, the SDS sample 'MEA Reconciliation and payment' template can be accessed when using the online version of these Guidelines by clicking here.
+To assist parishes with this, the SDS sample MEA Reconciliation and Payment template can be accessed when using the online version of these Guidelines by clicking here.